Zoës Kitchen: History

-As of August 2011, Zoës has 11 franchised stores, and the rest are company-owned.
-President Kevin Miles announced that Zoës would consider multi-unit franchisees in the future.

-Zoës launched online ordering in 2011 and a mobile loyalty app in 2013.
+Zoës launched an online ordering service in 2011, and a mobile app in 2013.

-Miles promised that the company would stay headquartered in Birmingham in 2011.
-However, when the company announced that it was going to be publicly traded in 2014, SEC filings showed the headquarters as Plano, Texas.
+Miles promised that the company would remain headquartered in Birmingham in 2011.
+However, when the company announced that it would be publicly traded in 2014, SEC filings showed the headquarters as Plano, Texas.
 Reasons given for the shift included simplifying travel, a lack of talent available in Birmingham, and the need to consolidate offices to prepare for an IPO.
-Local media, business, and civic leaders said they were unaware of the move.

-In August 2018, Zoës was acquired by Cava Group, Inc. for $12.75 in cash for each Zoës common share.
-Cava Group is a privately held Mediterranean restaurant chain.
+In August 2018, Zoës was acquired by Cava Group, Inc. for $300 million, having offered $12.50 for each outstanding share.
+Cava Group is a publicly traded company under the ticker CAVA.

 On September 24, 2018, American Airlines announced that Zoe's Kitchen will be the primary food partner to serve the light snack and food items in their aircraft's main cabin seats.

 In January 2023, Zoës closed their Crestline Village location in Mountain Brook, which made the downtown Birmingham location the last remaining Zoës in the Birmingham metro area.
 Two Birmingham locations were converted into CAVA franchises, including the original Homewood location.
 Shortly after the closure of the Crestline location, Cassimus announced that his family, in partnership with the Cava Group, would be taking over the Crestline location to bring back the original Zoës menu from 1995.

-Locations

-As of December 24, 2022, Zoës Kitchen had 35 locations in thirteen states.